lizconlan/lizconlan.github.com/_posts/2013-09-22-experiments-with-elasticsearch-1.md

       }
     '

+Note that underneath the 'hits' data that contains the actual results, we also get back a 'facets' section that lists our named contributors and the number of documents they have worked on that match our search criteria.
+The `"missing" : 1` line refers to the document that does not have a contributor field.

 ### Using a facet to refine the results

-Same query as before but filtered to only retrieve the document co-created by Robert:
+Using the same query as before but filtered to only retrieve the document co-created by Robert:

     curl -X POST "http://localhost:9200/test/_search?pretty=true" -d '
       {